18F/handbook/_pages/how-we-work/guides/fas-speaker-guide.md

 - Do I have time to get this approved?
 (Allow at least 20 days.)
 - Is there a conflict or the appearance of a conflict of interest speaking at this event?
 - Does the organization do business or seek to do business with GSA?
+- Should I do this event on my personal capacity?

-If you are not familiar with the organization issuing the invitation or with the particular event at which you have been invited to speak, feel free to reach out to our OSC liaison [Drew Jack](mailto:drew.jack@gsa.gov)
+If you are not familiar with the organization issuing the invitation or with the particular event at which you have been invited to speak, feel free to reach out to our OSC liaison [Drew Jack](mailto:drew.jack@gsa.gov).

-Then, if the invitation sparks your interest, arrange a call with the host and find out things like:
+## Professional vs Personal Capacity
+When receiving an invitation to speak you need to decide if you want to do the event in your professional or personal capacity:

+### Professional capacity
+- You'll participate as a TTS employee and discuss the work you do on behalf of GSA and our partners.
+- You'll be using GSA funds to travel to the event or pay for conference fees
+- You'll prepare during your work time and use GSA equipment

+### Personal capacity
+- You'll not be representing TTS/GSA
+- You'll refrain from discussing any official work you do at TTS/GSA or with our partners
+- You'll use your personal leave or participate after work hours
+- You'll prepare on your own time and use your own equipment

+## Getting approval when speaking in your professional capacity
+If you and your supervisor decide this is a good oportunity for yourself and TTS, arrange a call with the event host and ask them the following questions.
+You'll need this information for the approval process:

 - Who is sponsoring the event?
 - Why do they want you/GSA to participate?